 Except when a fracture of the affected tooth makes it unrestorable, these injured teeth can be saved potentially for the rest of your life.
-To do this, the damaged pulp is removed from the tooth in a process call endodontics therapy or root canal therapy.
-When it is deemed necessary in order to preserve a tooth, this can be accomplished with little or no discomfort to you.
+The damaged pulp is removed from the tooth in a process called endodontics therapy or root canal therapy.
+When it is deemed necessary to preserve a tooth, this can be accomplished with little or no discomfort.

 ROOT CANAL THERAPY

 To treat a tooth with root canal therapy, a hole is made in the center of the tooth to allow the dentist access to the damaged pulp.
-Small instruments, called files, and a solution used to dissolve tissue is used through this access cavity to clean out the pulpal tissue that could provide nourishment to germs.
+Small instruments, called files, and a solution used to dissolve tissue are used through this access cavity to clean out the pulpal tissue that could provide nourishment to germs.
 Once the pulp has been removed to the tip of the root, the space previously occupied by the pulp is filled with cement, an inert material designed to prevent germs from accessing the tooth, which could cause future infection.
-In some instances, these steps may be carried out in a single office visit.
+These steps may be carried out in a single office visit in some instances.
 Often, though, two, three, or more visits are required.

 FEES FOR ROOT CANAL

-Fees for root canal are determined by the number of roots in the tooth.
-This fee only covers the root canal therapy and does not cover the cost of restoring the tooth.
+Fees for root canal therapy are determined by the number of roots in the tooth.
+This fee only covers root canal therapy and does not cover the cost of restoring the tooth.

 RESTORING THE TOOTH